fmidev/POSSE_GRID/README.md

 ## Gridding by R code

-The actual gridding (i.e. interpolation to a regular grid) of point station observations is dome by R packages `fastgrid` and `MOSfieldutils`.
+The actual gridding (i.e. interpolation to a regular grid) of point station observations is done by R packages `fastgrid` and `MOSfieldutils`.
 Fastgrid is in github as https://www.github.com/mjlaine/fastgrid .
 The master R script is `code/MOStoECgrid_NC.R`.

 ## authors

-Contact Erik (erik.gregow@fmi.fi) about the operational data frow and Marko (marko.laine@fmi.fi) about the R code.
+Contact Erik (erik.gregow@fmi.fi) about the operational data flow and Marko (marko.laine@fmi.fi) about the R code.